Zeeshan-Khan1/aws-core-services/SECTION-2-NETWORKING-COMPUTE/03: ec2-demo.md

 4. Ran basic commands to update software and install a web server.
 5. Cleaned up by terminating the instance.

-This is the foundational workflow for working with virtual servers in AWS.
+This is the foundational workflow for working with virtual servers in AWS:

 ---